 Peter Rodriguez, Brand Igniter

-At a time when we’re experiencing issues with our political leaders around the world, we can all take a lesson.
+As we’re experiencing issues with our political leaders worldwide, we can all take a lesson.
 Trust is critical.
 Try to anticipate your hurdles and build them into your plan.
 Know your limitations and blind spots.
 Lean into your intellect and your skill sets.
 Consider your stamina, both your health and physical ability.
-According to Ric, the biggest blockage that people encounter is fear.
-It’s our own apprehension that gets in the way when we say that we can’t do something.
+According to Ric, the most significant blockage that people encounter is fear.
+When we say that we can’t do something, our apprehension is what gets in the way.

 Most importantly, be authentic.
 Be yourself.
 And remember that you’re never done.